 Periodontitis Chat - Can bad breath signal Periodontal Disease?

 Gum disease and bad breath, many times go hand in hand.
 Those with poor oral hygiene and infrequent dental office visits can be experiencing bad breath/halitosis.
-Understanding bad breath and methods of treating bad breath are important.
+Understanding bad breath and methods of treating bad breath is important.
 An important thing to keep in mind is that if one has continuous bad breath - and does not go to the dentist for regular prophy visit(s), then the bad breath can be telling the person that they may be having gum disease.

 Visiting your local dentist or dental hygienist to get regular dental prophy cleanings is important.
 It is recommended for most people to get 2 dental prophy cleanings per year.
-Some people go many years without a dental prophy cleaning, at their local dentist office.
+Some people go many years without a dental prophy cleaning, at their local dentist's office.
 These people usually have higher levels of plaque build-up.
 This plaque can over time become calcified plaque.
 This calcified plaque is called calculus buildup in the mouth.
 This is one of the main causes of gum disease and may lead to periodontitis.
-Periodontitis is a periodontal disease that not only can have adverse effects for your mouth but can also have adverse effects for your overall health & well-being.
+Periodontitis is a periodontal disease that not only can have adverse effects on your mouth but can also have adverse effects on your overall health & well-being.

-In this local dental bad breath blog, we will be discussing causes of bad breath and also, the treatment of bad breath.
+In this local dental bad breath blog, we will be discussing the causes of bad breath and also, the treatment of bad breath.
 We at Dental Chat have various local periodontal blogs and local gingivitis blogs to read from.

 Many people are concerned about having bad breath or halitosis occasionally.
 This may be from a portion of food that they ate or maybe they did not have a chance to brush their teeth in the morning.
 Unfortunately, for others - even when they brush their teeth, they still have bad breath.
 We will be Chatting online about bad breath / Halitosis Blogs in this dental article.
 We will discuss some helpful tips or remedies for bad breath - as well as discuss ways to prevent or cure your bad breath or halitosis.

 Not many people were using this Listerine antiseptic mouthwash.
-That changed in the 1920s, when Listerine heirs Gerard Barnes Lambert and his younger brother Marion were looking to better promote and market Listerine, came up with an old Latin phrase that was not hardly being used.
+That changed in the 1920s when Listerine heirs Gerard Barnes Lambert and his younger brother Marion were looking to better promote and market Listerine, and came up with an old Latin phrase that was not hardly being used.
 They came up with the word Halitosis.
 Halitosis means unpleasant breath.
 They started advertising it as a medical ailment, that needed treatment.
 More people started wanting to have a better-smelling mouth and started using Listerine.
 As they say, the rest is history.
 Listerine did become a household name that is still used by many to this day.

 Infection: Those affecting the oral cavity could be viral, bacterial, and at times even fungal.
 Patients on antibiotics and steroid therapy or a prolonged period have been noted to get fungal infections of the mouth, due essentially to a change in the bacterial flora of the mouth.
 This microbe many times causes bad breath.